The Dojoism product standard

 Calm by design.
 The modern app ecosystem is engineered for anxiety.
 Streaks that punish you for missing a day.
 Badges that reward compulsion.
 Notifications that interrupt rest.
 We build none of that.
 A Dojoism app should feel like sitting down at a well-organized desk, not like walking into a casino.
 If you close the app and forget about it for a week, that's fine.
 We didn't send you a reminder.
 We're not offended.

 Honest data.
 Your data is yours.
 We collect only what's necessary for the app to function and nothing more.
 We store it on your device.
 We don't sell it, aggregate it, or use it to profile you.
-If an app offers iCloud sync, it uses Apple's encrypted infrastructure — we genuinely cannot see what's inside.
+If an app offers iCloud sync, it uses Apple's encrypted infrastructure, and we genuinely cannot see what's inside.
 This isn't a privacy policy written by a lawyer; it's a design decision made at the start of every project.

 One screen at a time.
 Pick up any Dojoism app and start immediately.
 There's no tutorial to skip, no onboarding flow to endure, no "quick setup" that takes seven steps.
 Every feature teaches itself.
 If you have to wonder how something works, we haven't finished building it yet.